<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Your vendor should continually be producing new reviews and ensure timely responses to those reviews.
 But they should also provide you with updates and be available to chat when you have questions.

-Your vendor should be keeping you in the loop with all updates or changes to your strategies, but you should also take it on yourself to ask questions, make suggestions, or request more information whenever necessary.
+Your vendor should be keeping you in the loop with all updates or changes to your strategies, but you should also take it upon yourself to ask questions, make suggestions, or request more information whenever necessary.

 The best vendors will take a hands-on approach.
 This applies to both the solutions and customer support.

-A people-powered review management service excels at aligning with its client's particular needs and providing personalized support every step of the way.
+A people-powered review management service excels at aligning with its clients' particular needs and providing personalized support every step of the way.
 Ensure you won’t be in the dark with your vendor when it comes to the services you pay for.

 To help further, we’ve put together a Buyers Guide - tools and frameworks you can use to make the best buying decision for your business.